99% traveller rating from over 1,000 independent reviews at aito.com

 Quite a lot of walking is involved and the tour should not be undertaken by anyone who has difficulties with everyday walking and stairclimbing.
 There are a few long coach journeys.
 Average distance by coach per day: 65 miles.

-Between 10 and 24 participants.
+The tour will operate with between 10 and 24 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.